Victoria Waterfield: Development

 Victoria was conceived of as a young, naïve girl with a tragic backstory, with the Second Doctor taking on a paternalistic relationship as he takes her under his wing.
 The character of Victoria fell into the pre-existing archetype of a young girl who would serve a role similar to that of the Doctor's granddaughter, Susan Foreman (Carole Ann Ford), with the Doctor often treating Victoria in a similar manner.

 Despite Victoria's characterisation, Watling attempted to give the character further strength, stating that she "tried to instill something of a tomboy in her".
 Victoria's screaming would earn Watling the nickname of "Leatherlungs" from her co-stars, whom she enjoyed a warm relationship with.
 Watling eventually decided to leave the role toward the end of her initial contract, seeking to return to theatre.
 In a later interview, she explained that she also departed as a result of scripts not giving the character of Victoria much development.
 She gave the production team three months' notice, and she was written out in the 1968 serial Fury from the Deep.
 Watling's departure necessitated further script rewrites as the production team had already planned for Victoria to feature in five further storylines, and the search for a new actress to play the next companion began soon after.
 Wendy Padbury would soon be cast as the next companion, Zoe Heriot.

-Watling was offered the choice to return in 1983's "The Five Doctors", though she declined to work on another program.
+Watling was offered the choice to return in 1983's "The Five Doctors", though she declined to in order to work on another programme.
+Victoria was also planned to re-appear in the planned serial Meltdown for the show's twenty-third season.
+The story would have seen Victoria now campaigning in the modern day against nuclear waste, though this ended up being scrapped during production.
 Years later, Watling would reprise her role in several further productions for the series, including in a number of audio dramas produced by Big Finish Productions.